gvwilson/sdxjs/file-backup/index.md

 A hash function always produces the same <g key="hash_code">hash code</g> for a given input.
 A <g key="cryptographic_hash_function">cryptographic hash function</g> has two extra properties:

-1. The hash codes it produces look like random numbers: they are evenly distributed
-    (i.e., the odds of getting any specific output value are exactly the same).

-1. The hash code depends on the entire input: changing even a single byte results in a different hash code.
+1. The output depends on the entire input: changing even a single byte results in a different hash code.

+1. The outputs look like random numbers: they are unpredictable and evenly distributed (i.e., the odds of getting any specific hash code are the same)

 It's easy to write a bad hash function, but very hard to write one that qualifies as cryptographic.